overwolf/overwolf.github.io/docs/topics/electron-migration.md

 sidebar_label: Electron Migration
 ---

 In case you have an existing application on Electron, porting your app to Overwolf is very easy, and should take about a week of work for a single developer.
 This will allow you the best of both worlds while you maintain full control of your destiny.
-Like Electron, Overwol is built on Chromium.
+Like Electron, Overwolf is built on Chromium.
 While Electron is a generalized product - Overwolf is dedicated specifically for gaming apps.

 Once you have a build on Overwolf, you’d be able to enjoy features like in-game overlay, real time telemetry, monetization, analytics, customized installer, auto updates, free CDN, marketing, signatures, and a lot more!